 The stated meetings of the Academy shall be held on a regular schedule, no less often than six times each academic year.
 The date of any stated meeting may be changed at the discretion of the Council by giving notice to the Fellows at least two (2) weeks before the meeting.

-The Annual Meeting shall be the first meeting of the new year, at which time election of officers and councilors will occur and reports are to be given.
+The Annual Business Meeting shall be the first meeting of the new calendar year, at which time election of officers and councilors will occur and reports are to be given.
+The newly elected officers will take office at the end of the Final regular meeting of the academic year.

 SECTION II - SPECIAL MEETINGS